Yifang-Yuan/OptoEphysAnalysis/TroubleShootingOthersPackage/README.md

 **Trouble 1**

-`BinaryRecording.py` in this package, https://github.com/open-ephys/open-ephys-python-tools
+Replace `BinaryRecording.py` in this package, https://github.com/open-ephys/open-ephys-python-tools.

+Another option is to replace the following function in the orginal package.

 It uses `enumerate` to read recording* folders, which is in an order of : 1,10,2,3,...